WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Malvika-Sharan/Weekly-Meetings.md

 #### What did you struggle with?
 - integrating all suggestions on the community handbook
+  - KW: Take your time!
+Better to do this right than rushed :hibiscus:

 #### What would you like to work on next week?
 - getting the remote collaboration chapters organised by inviting community members to take lead of subchapters